 What is the Pro Bono Initiative?

 Opportunities for live client interaction and community service begin in the second semester of a student’s first year and strongly emphasizes the critical role of public service, permitting students to be mentored by practicing attorneys in a range of settings in which free legal advice is offered to low-income individuals.
-PBI provides an unparalleled opportunity for students to engage and serve the community, while building valuable lawyering skills including client counseling, legal research, and document drafting.
+PBI provides an unparalleled opportunity for students to engage with and serve the community, while building valuable lawyering skills including client counseling, legal research, and document drafting.
 The College of Law strongly encourages all students to perform at least fifty hours of volunteer service during their law school careers.
 Students who meet this benchmark are presented with a Certificate of Service at graduation.
-During the 2012-2013 academic year, PBI volunteers donated over 5,200 hours of service.

-We believe that law students who make pro bono work a part of their education gain valuable experience and will continue that commitment in their professional lives, helping to assure that all citizens receive quality legal services.
+We believe that law students who make pro bono work a part of their education gain valuable experiences that are applicable to all areas of law and will continue that commitment in their professional lives, helping to assure that all citizens receive quality legal services.